 Holistic system design

-When I started designing systems, it was mostly to scratch an itch I had.
-To do a thing I couldn't believe was not provisioned for in the software I use, and I could get my head around.
-It was exciting and empowering to make edits from trivial colour changes, to non-trivial additional & alternate behaviours, UI's, even systems.
+When I started designing and modifying software, it was mostly to scratch an itch I had.
+I would feel compelled to do a thing I struggled to believe was not provisioned for in the software I used.

 One of the first movements I came across that I became excited to use was rapid application development.
 I was lucky enough to get on-board with this movement around the time Visual Basic & MFC were popular.
-My initial source control was zip and tarball archives, then CVS & later sites such as sourceforge.net emerged & became popular.
+My programs were trivial.
+My tooling was that of a novice.
+I can remember initial source control being zip and tarball archives, then CVS & later sites such as sourceforge.net emerged & became popular.
 These all made better the things that came before them.
+Making large systems was not immediately within reach.
+It can take a lot of iteration and dedication to build the delightful experiences some claim to have.

 Enter libraries & frameworks

-The existing software engineers amongst us will note that I'd obviously not been coding in a vaccum, but using libraries and frameworks, which at the time I knew only as shared objects and DLL's, which were implementation details.
+The existing software engineers amongst us will note that I had obviously not been coding in a vacuum, but using libraries and frameworks, which at the time I knew only as shared objects and DLL's, which were implementation details.

-This fast-food approach to software had left me coupled to vendors I'd mistakenly assumed had made the same choices I would.
-I'm not suggesting they were operating in bedlam, or that my initial leanings were or have become the canonical source of how to do a thing; but the more I've learned about software and the motivations behind it, I become convinced the technology driving force was to isolate thought to corporate islands.
+This fast-food approach to software had left me coupled to vendors I had mistakenly assumed had made the same choices I would.
+I am not suggesting they were operating in bedlam, or that my initial leanings were or have become the canonical source of how to do a thing; but the more I have learned about software and the motivations behind it, I become convinced the technology driving force was to isolate thought to corporate islands.
 Whoever owns your language, owns a thing you use to think, and undoubtedly owns a larger part of your future.
 [Intellectual Property]

-I'm not advocating we all go back to islands of machine code, or try to build our own island states of NIH.
-I'm also not assuming everyone has reached the level where they can shed their framework or libraries, or write their own.
-It's more to say that we should be very careful of who we entrust our future to, and how much we trust them.
+I am not advocating we all go back to islands of machine code, or try to build our own island states of NIH.
+I am also not assuming everyone has reached the level where they can shed their framework, or abandon every library, or write their own. it is more to say that we should be incredibly careful of who we entrust our future to, and how much we trust them.

 Lazily accepting that a framework or library approach to a problem is the best, or only approach is a decidedly immature viewpoint, and yet one I hear far too much.